-Living in a little apartment or a small house can mean you get extremely creative with the space that you have very quickly.
+Living in a little apartment or a small space can mean you get extremely creative with the small space that you have very quickly.
 It’s all too easy for someone to tell you to move out and find something bigger when you’ve already paid for and fallen in love with your home, but that doesn’t mean the lack of space doesn’t get frustrating at times.
 You need to be efficient with the space that you do have, so that you can enjoy where you are living and make it work for you.

 Just because your house is a small one, doesn’t mean you cannot live as large as possible.
 Well-designed second storey extensions will increase natural light as well as space, but if you haven’t got the capability – or cash – to add another storey to your home, then you need to get inventive with the way that you do things.
 You want to make your space fit as much as possible without getting cluttered, and you want to keep it looking big, even if it’s just an illusion.
 So, how can you make your tiny home efficient for space?